Understanding Flow Diverter Innovative Coatings

 Camouflage™: A Superior Coating Solution for Flow Diverters

-Mark Brassil, Co-Founder of Smart Reactors, states, Our Camouflage™ coating technology represents a paradigm shift in flow diverter coatings.
+Mark Brassil, Co-Founder of Smart Reactors, states, “Our Camouflage™ coating technology represents a paradigm shift in flow diverter coatings.
 By integrating multiple innovative coating strategies, we’re creating a surface that actively promotes healing while minimizing complications.”
-This integration of advanced coating strategies makes Camouflage™ a standout in the industry.
+This integration of advanced coating strategies makes Camouflage™ a leading choice in the industry.

 Advantages of Camouflage™ Coating:

-- Encourages natural healing: The endothelialization process promoted by Camouflage™ helps the flow diverter integrate naturally with the surrounding tissue, reducing complications and improving long-term efficacy.
+- Encourages natural healing: The endothelialization process promoted by Camouflage™ coating helps the flow diverter integrate naturally with the surrounding tissue, reducing complications and improving long-term efficacy.

-- Reduces reliance on anticoagulants: By reducing thrombosis risk, Camouflage™ lowers the need for prolonged anticoagulant therapy, offering a safer and more convenient solution for patients.
+- Reduces reliance on anticoagulants: By reducing thrombosis risk, Camouflage™ coating lowers the need for prolonged anticoagulant therapy, offering a safer and more convenient solution for patients.

-- Long-term durability: Camouflage™ maintains its hemocompatible properties throughout the lifespan of the device, ensuring consistent performance and safety.
+- Long-term durability: Camouflage™ coating maintains its hemocompatible properties throughout the lifespan of the device, ensuring consistent performance and safety.

-For medical device manufacturers, clinicians, and patients, Camouflage™ offers a cutting-edge solution that enhances both safety and performance in neurovascular flow diverters, making it the superior choice for treating complex aneurysms.
+For medical device manufacturers, clinicians, and patients, Camouflage™ coating offers a cutting-edge solution that enhances both safety and performance in neurovascular flow diverters, making it the superior choice for treating complex aneurysms.
 The figure above demonstrates how a flow diverter diverts blood flow away from an aneurysm.

 Share this post: on LinkedIn